CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

 * Edit command can only edit the parameters of each commands but cannot change the type of task.
 For example, `edit` cannot transform a floating task to a event task.

-To edit an task, key in the index of the event followed by the properties to be modified.
+* To edit an task, key in the index of the event followed by the properties to be modified.
 Label the new properties with their respective field references.

+* The [optional parameters] need not follow the order shown.
 #### <a name="editft"> Edit a floating task: `edit` </a>

 Edit a floating task to revise its name or priority.